-If the resolution is approved by the council, the next step is establishing a public hearing at the Aug.
-11 council meeting.
-A virtual town hall meeting was held on Wednesday, July 8 to educate residents on the proposal.
+A public hearing was held on the proposed improvement authority at the Aug.
+11 City Council meeting.
+A virtual town hall meeting that explained the authority plans was held in July.
 A recording of that meeting is available on this page.
 An online presentation that was used in the town hall meeting is available online.